-Launched in 2018, Northeast Oregon has the capacity to house eleven learners each month with six teaching site affiliates in Union and Wallowa counties.
+Launched in 2018, Northeast Oregon Campus for Rural Health has the capacity to house 11 learners each month with six teaching site affiliates in Union and Wallowa counties.
 Currently, Northeast Oregon has recruited two OHSU graduates for practice.

 Teaching Affiliates: Winding Waters Clinic (FQHC and 5 Star PCPCH), Wallowa Memorial Hospital, Grande Ronde Hospital, Grande Ronde Medical Clinics (5 Star PCPCH), Dr. Eli Mayes, DDS, and Red Cross Drug Store